AVAuco/ssd_head_keras/README.md

 ```

 ### Optional: downloading the model manually
-In the case you just want to download our detection model, we provide a ready to use version that you can download by using
+In the case you just want to download our detection model, we provide a ready to use version that you can download via
 the following links.
 Skip this step otherwise.

 Since there are differences in the object serialization methods used between Python versions previous